Nonrelativistic versus relativistic quantum scars in billiard systems: Introduction

-We restrict to the conical valley regions around the Dirac points, where GBs are effectively described by the same Dirac Hamiltonian as NBs.
-Originally, it was expected that due to this analogy, in the region of linear dispersion their spectral properties are similar to those of NBs of corresponding shape, that is, that they exhibit GUE statistics if their shape has no mirror symmetry and corresponds to that of a chaotic billiard.
-This expectation was confirmed in experiments with graphene quantum dots~\cite{Guettinger2008,Guettinger2010,Ponomarenko2008}, whereas numerical studies~\cite{Libisch2009,Wurm2009} and experimental studies of GBs with superconducting microwave Dirac billiards~\cite{Dietz2013,Dietz2015,Dietz2016,Zhang2023} revealed that they conform with those of nonrelativistic QBs of corresponding shape, that is, with GOE statistics.
-In Refs.~\cite{Rycerz2012,Rycerz2013} these discrepancies were attributed to the boundary conditions, and in Ref.~\cite{Wurm2009} it was shown, that the reason is back scattering at the boundary, which leads to a mixing of valley states around the $K$ and $K^\prime$ points~\cite{Wurm2009}.
+We restrict to the conical valley regions around the Dirac points, where GBs are effectively described by the same Dirac Hamiltonian as NBs and exhibit relativistic phenomena, like pseudodiffusive transport, the quantum Hall effect, Zitterbewegung, Klein tunneling and edge states~\cite{DiVincenzo1984,Novoselov2004,Geim2007,Avouris2007,Miao2007,Ponomarenko2008,Beenakker2008,Zhang2008,Neto2009,Abergel2010,Zandbergen2010}.
+Accordingly, it was originally expected that due to this analogy, in the region of linear dispersion their spectral properties are similar to those of NBs of corresponding shape, that is, that they exhibit GUE statistics if their shape has no mirror symmetry and corresponds to that of a chaotic billiard.
+This expectation was confirmed in experiments with graphene quantum dots~\cite{Guettinger2008,Guettinger2010,Ponomarenko2008}, whereas numerical studies~\cite{Libisch2009,Wurm2009} and experimental studies of GBs with superconducting microwave Dirac billiards~\cite{Dietz2015,Dietz2016,Zhang2023} revealed that they conform with those of NRQBs of corresponding shape, that is, with GOE statistics.
+In Refs.~\cite{Rycerz2012,Rycerz2013} these discrepancies were attributed to the BCs, and in Ref.~\cite{Wurm2009} it was shown, that the reason is back scattering at the boundary, which leads to a mixing of valley states around the $K$ and $K^\prime$ points~\cite{Wurm2009}.
 Note, that time-reversal invariance is violated at each Dirac cone, where the electronic excitations are effectively described by the same relativistic Dirac equation~\cite{Beenakker2008} as massless NBs.
 However, time-reversal invariance is restored due to the occurrence of two independent Dirac cones that are mapped onto each other when applying the associated time-reversal operator.